 How to Disable Windows Modules Installer Worker or End Task?

 It is not recommended to stop Windows Modules Installer Worker.
-But in case your computer has slow performance for long period or it’s just annoys you during your work, you can disable Windows Modules Installer Worker.
+But in case your computer has a slow performance for a long period or it just annoys you during your work, you can disable Windows Modules Installer Worker.

 To do this, follow steps: